Tuesday, July 13, 2010

 My last Harvey Pekar story

 We ran into each other at Tommy’s around that time, Joyce with Harvey, and me with my two kids.
 We decided to get a table together and Joyce and I discussed logistics of the event, while Harvey could not stop talking to the boy.
-He was about three and a half at the time.
+My son was about three and a half at the time.
 Harvey just kept checking in with him, asking him questions.

 I wasn’t used to seeing Harvey smile so much.
 His voice was very soft, and sweet, especially for him.
 I understand now he’s like that around children.
 I had no idea.

 I could have just waved to Harvey, but I wanted to speak to him.
 The boy was with me.
-I went over and thanked him for the Ruth McKenney recommendation, and that put a smile on his face, but not as much as the boy, standing shyly behind my right leg.
+I went over and thanked him for the Ruth McKenney recommendation, and that put a smile on his face, but not as much as the boy did, standing shyly behind my right leg.
 I asked if Harvey remembered him, and if he remembered Harvey.
 They had a brief exchange.
 And we went.

 And he has been one of the many reasons I have been proud to call Cleveland Heights my home.